Hearthstone’s new pet, a “cute” version of C’Thun, continues the unfortunate trend of gacha pets

 You can read the full details on our previous post, but the gist of the Darkmoon Faire roulette is that it’s a gacha-style roulette with several possible prizes, and your first roll is free.
-But the chances of getting the top-tier item — or in this case, items — on that single free roll are microscopically low (around 0.1%), and they increase by absolutely measly amounts with each new roll.
+But the chances of getting the top-tier item on that single free roll are microscopically low (around 0.1%), and they increase by absolutely measly amounts with each new roll.
 At the same time, each roll costs proportionally more than the previous.
 By the time you’ve already purchased nine rolls and there are only two prizes left, you’d think your chances to get the pet would be at around 50%, right?
 Wrong: they’re still at a diabolical 6.67%.

-So the only way to guarantee you’ll get the top two prizes is to purchase all ten rolls, to get every prize on the roulette.
-Since each of those top tier rewards has the same low odds and Runestone cost as all the previous top rewards, the total Runestone cost to guarantee you’ll get all ten rewards has been increased to 20,000 this time — which equates to $200.
-Isn’t that fantastic!?
+The only way to guarantee you’ll get the top prize is to purchase all ten rolls, so you’ll obtain every item on the roulette.
+Assuming the top tier reward will still have the same low odds and Runestone cost as all the previous top rewards, the total Runestone cost to guarantee you’ll get all ten rewards is still going to be a high ludicrous amount: 15,800 the last few times, which equates to $158.

 Please consider supporting our Patreon!